fbpx

 Teach Grammar Using The Communicative Approach: Functions and Structures

 This article on teaching grammar focuses on “functions”, what this word means in methodology jargon, and how we can identify functions through context.
 This article also introduces the connection between function and structure and how these concepts are combined in a grammar ESL lesson that follows the Communicative Approach.
-OnTESOL: Online TESOL / TEFL courses…
+OnTESOL: The only online TESOL /…

 Continue reading